rust-stuco/lectures/week1/slides.md

 # What is Rust?

-Developed originally by Mozilla for "systems programming," now community-driven and open-source.
+Developed originally by Mozilla to replace C++ code in Firefox, now community-driven and open-source.

-According to the offical rust [website](rust-lang.org), Rust is:
+From the official rust [website](rust-lang.org) itself, Rust is:

 * Fast
 * Reliable